Terms of Engagement

 We hold current professional indemnity insurance providing cover when acting as lawyers.
 As with all insurances this cover has limitations and is subject to certain exclusions, terms and conditions.
 Our cover meets the minimum standards specified by the Law Society.

-We do not accept liability for any loss arising from non-receipt of any communication including email communications.
+We do not accept liability for any loss arising from non-receipt of any communication including email communications, nor do we accept liability for complying with New Zealand legislative requirements including those referred to in paragraph 11 above.

 Further, we do not give, nor do we accept liability for, advice on tax matters.